DistributedProofreaders/guiguts/UPGRADE.md

 4. Review and possibly copy over changes made to Guiguts files.
    * This release has two features that will assist with this process for the current release and largely eliminate this step for future releases.
-It is therefore recommended that you complete the following steps if you have never done them before:
+It is therefore recommended that you complete the following steps *if you have never done them before*:
-     1. Run the newly installed Guiguts program, open the `Preferences` menu, then `File Paths`, then select `Use Settings From Another Release`.
+     1. Run the newly installed Guiguts program, open the `Preferences` menu, then `File Paths`, then select `Copy Settings From A Release`.
         Use the dialog that pops up to select the top level of your old release (eg: `c:\guiguts-old`).
 This should be a folder that contains `guiguts.pl`, `headerdefault.txt`, etc. Using this option will copy